hapax/hapax.github.io/outreach.md

   (2020).
 A low-tech introduction to Steiner trees and soap bubbles, requiring only pre-calculus maths.
 Draft version.
 - [*A hacker's guide to the Chandrasekhar limit*](https://hapax.github.io/physics/hacks/chandra/) (2020, blog post).
-We walk through a rough estimate of how big can a white dwarf get before it turns into a black hole.
+I walk through a rough estimate of how big a white dwarf (or a box of electrons) can get before it turns into a black hole.
 - [*Hacking physics from the back of a napkin*](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/) (2020, blog post).
 A paean to the processing power of the paper napkin.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019, blog post).
-A manifesto on how to make high school math teaching fun and engaging, applied to derivatives.
+A manifesto on how to make high school math teaching fun and engaging.
+I illustrate with derivatives.
 - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf)
 (2019).
-An in-depth introduction to dimensional analysis, ending with black hole thermodynamics.
+An in-depth introduction to dimensional analysis, starring black hole thermodynamics.

 #### Outreach